juspay/medea/SPEC.md

 greater than the value of the Medea natural number in a maximum length specification in the same array dimensions specification.

-A Medea validator SHOULD indicate a unique error condition if the value of the Medea natural number in a minimum length specification is 0.

 **Default:** An array may have any length (no minimum or maximum).

 #### Object meta-property specification